calafair/fireca/README.md

 # Hey there!

 Fireca is a web desktop for your computer.
-It consists of the basic apps, such as a calculator, dashboard, news widget, web browser, arcade, etc.
+It consists of the basic apps, such as a calculator, media player, news widget, web browser, arcade, etc.

 > ### What's the point?
 > Usually, if you have lots of browser tabs or apps open, your computer will slow down, and it might give you a headache just looking at your screen.